VoxelIndustry/BrokkGUI/README.md

 BrokkGUI is a complete framework for making GUIs in Minecraft mods.
 It features a CSS parser/engine, clear data bindings and an extensive collection of base components.

-**The framework is currently in beta and will soon release in 1.0.0**
+**:construction: The framework is currently in beta and will soon release in 1.0.0**

 # Depending on BrokkGUI
 The framework is composed of several projects.
 You should use one of the available bindings since the core project is not usable alone.